web-platform-tests/interop/charter.md

 Substantive changes to this charter are done via the [web-platform-tests RFC process](https://github.com/web-platform-tests/rfcs).

-## Supporters
+## Team Members

-The following is a running list of organizations that make up the Interop Team.
-This list is in alphabetical order.
+The following organizations make up the Interop Team, in alphabetical order:

-TODO: insert here and delete supporters.md
+* Apple
+* Bocoup
+* Google
+* Igalia
+* Microsoft
+* Mozilla

+## Joining the Team

-If your organization has a track record of contributions to the web platform and wishes to be listed, please send a PR to add the new entry.
+If your organization has a track record of contributions to the web platform you can request to join the Interop Team.
+Broad participation is welcome, but the existing team will make a decision based on consensus.
+There are also [other ways of contributing](./CONTRIBUTING.md).